top of page

 Stage 3: £7,000

-Fees for each Stage can be paid in installments.
+Fees for each Stage can be paid in instalments.

 An initial payment of 30% is required to cover all of our upfront costs, followed by 10 further monthly instalments to cover the balance.

-The option to pay by installments is subject to an administration fee of £100.
+The option to pay by instalments is subject to an administration fee of £100.

 All course fees are subject to annual revision.